 Orbital fractures are common in children and are usually associated with a significant trauma to the face or the orbit.
 They can be isolated or associated with other craniofacial fractures.
-Generally, orbital fractures can be classified into pure orbital fractures, craniofacial fractures and orbital fractures associated with common fracture patterns.
+Generally, orbital fractures can be classified into:

-The term common fracture patterns means an orbital fracture that is associated with fractures of the zygomaticomaxillary joint, the naso-orbitoethmoid, or fractures of the orbital floor combined with inferior orbital rim fracture.
+- Orbital fractures associated with common fracture patterns/type 3 fractures.
+This refers to an orbital fracture that is associated with fractures of the zygomaticomaxillary joint, the naso-orbitoethmoid, or fractures of the orbital floor combined with inferior orbital rim fracture.

 Epidemiology of Pediatric Orbital Fractures

-Facial fractures due to trauma are rarer in children compared to adults, which might be attributed to the increased elasticity of the facial bones in children.
-Children younger than 5 years of age are prone to frontal bone and orbital floor fractures while older children are more likely to have midface and mandible fractures after sustaining a facial trauma.
+Facial fractures due to trauma are rarer in children compared to adults, which might be attributed to the increased elasticity of the facial bones in children and the high cranium:face ratio among them.
+Children younger than 5 years of age are prone to frontal bone and orbital floor fractures, while older children are more likely to have mid-face and mandible fractures after sustaining a facial trauma.

-Orbital fractures occur in up to 25 % of children who have a facial fracture due to facial trauma.
-A significant proportion of these children also have significant brain injury.
+Orbital fractures occur in up to 25% of children who have a facial fracture due to facial trauma.
+A significant proportion of these children also have a significant brain injury.

 There is a slight male predominance in the distribution of the frequency of orbital fractures in children with an estimated male to female ratio of 2:1.
 This can be attributed to the increased likelihood of participation in high-risk outdoor activities among young boys compared to girls.